ExpressionEngine/ExpressionEngine-User-Guide/source/templates/templates_as_files.rst

 1. Set folder permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Make the ``system/user/templates`` folder writable by setting its permissions to
-777 (or equivalent) so that ExpressionEngine will be allowed to save the files
-as well as recreate your Template\_Group/Template structure.
+Make the ``system/user/templates`` folder writable so that ExpressionEngine will be allowed to save the files as well as recreate your Template\_Group/Template structure.
+See :doc:`/troubleshooting/general/file_permissions` for details.

 2. Set Template Preferences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~